zeroknots/the-compact/README.md

 Each unique combination of these four properties is represented by a fungible ERC6909 tokenID.
 The owner of these ERC6909 tokens can act as a sponsor and create compacts.

 The `scope`, `resetPeriod`, and the `allocatorId` (obtained when an allocator is registered) are packed into a `bytes12 lockTag`.
-A resource lock's specific ID (the ERC6909 `tokenId`) is a hash of this `lockTag` and the `token` address.
+A resource lock's specific ID (the ERC6909 `tokenId`) is a concatenation of this `lockTag` and the underlying `token` address, represented as a `uint256` for ERC6909 compatibility.
 This `lockTag` is used throughout various interfaces to succinctly identify the parameters of a lock.

 **Fee-on-Transfer and Rebasing Token Handling:**
 -   **Fee-on-Transfer:** The Compact correctly handles fee-on-transfer tokens for both deposits and withdrawals.
 The amount of ERC6909 tokens minted or burned is based on the *actual balance change* in The Compact contract, not just the specified amount.
 This ensures ERC6909 tokens accurately represent the underlying assets.